wh200720041/iscloam/README.md

 # ISCLOAM
 ## Intensity Scan Context based Full SLAM Implementation (ISC-LOAM)

+This work is an implementation of paper "Intensity Scan Context: Coding Intensity and Geometry Relations for Loop Closure Detection" in IEEE International Conference on Robotics and Automation 2020 (ICRA)
 This work is 3D lidar based Simultaneous Localization And Mapping (SLAM), including both front-end and back-end SLAM, at 20Hz.

 **Author:** [Wang Han](http://wanghan.pro), Nanyang Technological University, Singapore